-- 1. Select the H Pos button to allow incremental adjustment of the horizontal trace. - Select-and-drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus buttons to adjust the horizontal position.
+- 1. Select the H Pos button to allow incremental adjustment of the horizontal trace. - Select and drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace.